Yoga Poses Names List

 Lizette Pompa in Paschimottanasana: Seated forward bend pose

-Most of us because of sport and, daily lives make our spine and hamstring stiff and tight.
+Most of us, because sports and daily lives make our spine and hamstring stiff and tight.
 Forward folds are great for that.
 They also have a calming effect on our nervous system.
 Please be patient in your practice because this takes time.
-Basic alignment cues you can hear in yoga class is.
-Press hands down and forward, Straighten legs, stretch the spine.
+Basic alignment cues you can hear in yoga class are.
+Press hands down and forward, Straighten your legs and stretch the spine.

 Ardha uttanasana: Standing half forward bend pose